Erika Girardi Dishes On ‘The Real Housewives Of Beverly Hills’ Season 8, Lisa Rinna Friendship

 In addition to the introduction of new cast member Teddi Jo Mellencamp, Erika Girardi said there would be tons of cast trips during Season 8 and a shift in friendships amongst the cast.

 “We traveled so much this year.
-I think that is something the audience will really enjoy,” Erika Girardi explained to The Daily Dish on November 20.
+I think that is something the audience will really enjoy,” Erika Girardi explained to the Daily Dish on November 20.

 As Erika Girardi revealed, she and her co-stars traveled to a number of places, including Tokyo, New York, and Berlin, during The Real Housewives of Beverly Hills Season 8 and, as fans may recall, she reportedly fought with Lisa Rinna during her visit to Germany.